The 130-metre-tall Aqaba flagpole in Jordan

 Dushanbe, Tajikistan's record-breaking flagpole (Photo by Rob Price)

-What's the strangest thing you've had to do as a result of your work?
+It's an unusual job – what's the strangest thing you've had to do as a result of your work?

 Marc: Some of the places we've worked… you always end up having to wing it, despite the best planning.
 In Amman they brought in a crane barely tall enough to do the job.
-They built a 16-foot compacted mound to balance the crane on top of so it could reach the top of the pole.
+They built a five-metre compacted mound to balance the crane on top of so it could reach the top of the pole.
 We're lifting the last section when we find we're about four inches short of getting it up, and there isn’t a taller crane in the entire country.

 David: You get a lot of very patriotic people in this part of the world.
 I thought Americans were patriotic, but when it comes to the biggest and the highest, you cannot beat the natural pride of people in this part of the world.